 We believe in the value of collaboration.
 Our research happens in teams of researchers from around the world, called working groups.

-Typically composed of 12 to 18 experts from a range of disciplines, sectors, career stages, and institutions, working groups come together for short periods of time, often at our headquarters in Santa Barbara, to focus and collaborate.
-Each participant brings his or her data, methods, and experiences for synthesis and analysis, while NCEAS offers logistical and technical support to facilitate their innovation.
+Working groups are typically composed of 12 to 18 experts from a range of disciplines, sectors, career stages, and institutions.
+They come together for short periods of time, often at our headquarters in Santa Barbara, to tackle large-scale questions in basic and/or applied science, using the synthesis approach.

 A model for impact

 We are pioneers of the working group model in ecology, and we continue to promote the value of collaborative science.

 The working group model is designed to accelerate discovery and increase the impact science can have on decisions to enable people and nature to thrive.

 NCEAS working groups have advanced scientific understanding in ecology and the environmental sciences significantly over the past two decades.
 Because their results reflect a scientific consensus, many have also been able to influence policy and natural resource management.